robotpy/robotpy.github.io/faq.md

 ## Who created RobotPy?

 RobotPy was created by Peter Johnson, programming mentor for FRC Team 294, [Beach Cities Robotics](http://www.bcrobotics.org/).
 He was inspired by the [Lua port for the cRIO](http://redmine.zombiezen.com/projects/greyhoundlua/) created by Ross Light, FRC Team 973.
+Peter is a member of the FIRST WPILib team, and also created the [ntcore](https://github.com/wpilibsuite/ntcore/) and [cscore](https://github.com/wpilibsuite/cscore/) libraries.

-Since 2011, RobotPy has been also maintained by Dustin Spicuzza, programming mentor for FRC Teams 2423 and 1418.
+The current RobotPy maintainer is [Dustin Spicuzza](http://github.com/virtuald).

 # How can I help?